 Asymptomatic carriage is usually self-limited, and antibiotic treatment is rarely required.
 In unusual cases (eg, in food handlers or health care workers), eradication may be attempted with ciprofloxacin 500 mg po q 12 h for 1 mo.
 Follow-up stool cultures should be obtained in the weeks after drug administration to document elimination of Salmonella.

 Preventing contamination of foodstuffs by infected animals and humans is paramount.
-Preventive measures for travelers see Prevention also apply to most other enteric infections.
+Preventive measures for travelers discussed in Prevention also apply to most other enteric infections.
 Case reporting is essential.